jlozovei/me/_posts/en/2020-04-25-front-end-development-and-endurance-races.md

 I've seen a lot of "fights" among developers, claiming that _React is better than Vue_, or _WordPress is shitty, I won't use it_...
 Every developer has their own preferences - some people like React, some others like Angular; but the correct discussion would be _"can you deliver value using any of these?"_.

-I have my personal preferences, and they change (a lot) over the time; I'm always trying to not get stuck with technology, or to get too much accommodated with a special tool.
+I have my personal preferences, and they change (a lot) over the time; I'm always trying not to get stuck with technology, or not to get too much accommodated with a special tool.
 Over the last years my _mantra_ is: _"the simpler, the better"_.

 Software development is meant to be simple - if it isn't, there's something wrong.
 I'm not talking about the complexity over a language, or over a specific architecture - I'm talking about doing nice stuff, which solves problems.